 Introducing one of the first places you should visit on your trip to Greater Boston, the Charles River.
 Nestled among the treasures of Boston and Cambridge, this gem leisurely winds its way through the cities, providing a natural oasis for everyone to explore.

-No matter the season, here's our list of the top ten things to do along the Charles River in the Greater Boston area!
+No matter the season, here's our list of the top nine things to do along the Charles River in the Greater Boston area!